-Explosive materials will be stored in secure facilities consisting of separate magazines for the storage of detonators and explosives.
-These facilities, located on Level 7, will follow Mexican statutes for the storage of explosives and detonators.
+Explosive materials are stored in secure facilities consisting of separate magazines for the storage of detonators and explosives.
+These facilities, located on Level 7, follow Mexican statutes for the storage of explosives and detonators.

 16.3.1.6 Maintenance and Materials